msantos/reuseport/README.md

 libreuseport is a small library for socket load distribution (aka port sharding).

-The library works as a `LD_PRELOAD` wrapper around a few syscalls:
+The libraries work by using `LD_PRELOAD` to intercept a few syscalls and call setsockopt(2) with the `SO_REUSEPORT` option before the actual syscall is done:

 * `libreuseport.c`: intercepts calls to bind(2)